bob-fornal/work-notes/CDA/VPC--Virtual-Private-Cloud.md

 # VPC: Virtual Private Cloud

+VPCs can be created within a region.

-Within a region, you’re able to create VPCs.
-Each VPC contain subnets (networks).
-Each subnet must be mapped to an AZ.
-It’s common to have a public ip and private ip subnet.
-It’s common to have many subnets per AZ.
+* Each VPC contain subnets (networks).
+* Each subnet must be mapped to an AZ.
+* It is common to have a public IP and private IP subnet.
+* It is common to have many subnets per AZ.

 ## Public Subnets usually contain: